 Third, soak the newspaper in a solution of warm water and two tablespoons dish soap.
 You will need to let it sit until the ink fades and the water turns gray.

-Fourth, drain the paper by pressing the paper against a screen or colander.
+Fourth, drain the paper by pressing it against a screen or colander.
 Remove as much water as you possibly can.